smcclatchy/introductory-statistics-with-r/_episodes/15-visualization.md

 <img src="../fig/DinoSequential.gif" title="Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics through Simulated Annealing by Justin Matejka and George Fitzmaurice" alt="Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics through Simulated Annealing by Justin Matejka and George Fitzmaurice" style="display: block; margin: auto;" />

+The animation above is from [Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics through Simulated Annealing](https://www.autodesk.com/research/publications/same-stats-different-graphs) by Justin Matejka and George Fitzmaurice.

 (Example: Use side-by-side boxplots to compare two groups, then use two- sample t-tests on the same data)  Use histograms to investigate shape, and then later in the